mihneavasile1/TalkingClock/README.md

 ```

-If you enounter `ModuleNotFoundError` run:
+If you encounter `ModuleNotFoundError` run:
 `export PYTHONPATH="${PYTHONPATH}:~/TalkingClockLloyds/TalkingClock/"`